juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![A chat shows that a customer service chatbot elicits information from a user.](/assets/uploads/screen-shot-2020-07-30-at-10.37.15-pm.png)

 Juji allows you to do so easily without coding by [adding a few conversation topics in the chatbot main flow](https://juji.io/docs/design/#customize-main-chat-flow).
 The added conversation can further improve the ROI of a customer service chatbot by automating more customer operations (e.g., product survey).

+If you are considering a customer service chatbot for your organization, we hope you find this post helpful in your decision making process.
+Additionally, we encourage you to follow the three steps listed above to build a customer service chatbot on [Juji](https://juji.io/signup) (choosing the customer service template) and experience it yourself firsthand.